Learn

 Enterprise

-A key agent serving enterprise clients is typically a larger company with rigorous key management operations that focuses on key security as a primary function of their business.
-This type of key agent is known for enterprise controls and certifications, such as SOC I & II certifications, ISO, NIST, and Cyber Essentials certifications.
+A key agent serving enterprise clients is typically a larger company with rigorous key management operations that focuses on key security as a primary function of its business.
+These agents are known for enterprise-grade controls and certifications, such as SOC I & II, ISO, NIST, and Cyber Essentials.

-Good examples of key agents serving the enterprise market are companies like Unchained, Coincover, BitGo, and Kingdom Trust.
-Enterprise key agents will typically charge based on the amount of assets that they are helping to secure, with much higher minimum fees than the typical retail key agency.
+Examples of enterprise key agents include companies like Unchained, Coincover, BitGo, and Kingdom Trust.
+Enterprise key agents typically charge based on assets secured and often have higher minimum fees than retail-focused services.

 Small business